langchain-ai/langgraphjs/README.md

 ## Running Example Juypter Notebooks

-Please note that the *.ipynb notebooks in the examples folder require [tslab](https://github.com/yunabe/tslab?tab=readme-ov-file) be installed.
+Please note that the *.ipynb notebooks in the `examples/` folder require [tslab](https://github.com/yunabe/tslab?tab=readme-ov-file) to be installed.
 In order to run these notebooks in VSCode, you will also need the [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) VSCode Extension installed.
-After cloning this repository, you can run `yarn build` in the root and add the following tsconfig.json file ot the examples folder:
+After cloning this repository, you can run `yarn build` in the root.
+You should then be all set!

+If you are still having trouble, try adding the following `tsconfig.json` file to the `examples/` directory:

 ```
 {
   "compilerOptions": {